mergesort/mergesort.github.io/_posts/2012-06-14-back-from-the-mac.md

 tags: [iOS, apple]
 ---

-iOS 6 ends up bringing a lot of interesting new features to the regular user, and looking over the API differences, not a lot on the developer side of things. iOS 5 was a gigantic leap for developers, starting with ARC, Storyboards, and a bajillion<a href="#-thats-a-technical-term-for-all-you-non-tech-savvy-folk">¹</a> APIs opened up.
+iOS 6 ends up bringing a lot of interesting new features to the regular user, and looking over the API differences, not a lot on the developer side of things. iOS 5 was a gigantic leap for developers, starting with ARC, Storyboards, and a bajillion[^1] APIs opened up.
 I’m willing to bet that this is becoming Apple’s calling card.
 One on, one off, is now to be prevalent in designing both hardware and software.

 A pattern is emerging that makes it seem pretty likely: